-At the department of Chemistry and Biochemistry three different study programs are offered - Biochemistry and Molecular Biology, Chemistry and Molecular Sciences as well as Pharmaceutical Sciences.
+At the Department of Chemistry, Biochemistry and Pharmaceutical Sciences three different study programs are offered - Biochemistry and Molecular Biology, Chemistry and Molecular Sciences as well as Pharmaceutical Sciences.

 Pharmacy or pharmaceutical sciences build the bridge between human medicine and natural sciences, especially in chemistry, biochemistry and biology.
 They study the influence of therapeutic agents on the complex (patho-)physiological process in humans, new drugs and their application options as well as new therapy concepts.